 Another study focused on breathing benefits that come from upper cervical care.
 This makes sense because the brainstem controls unconscious activities such as breathing.
 Since breathing is a vital part of getting oxygen to your muscles, improving breathing will benefit an athlete’s endurance.

-If you want to recover quickly from sports-related injuries and improve your ability on the field, upper cervical chiropractic may be a good, natural option for you.
+If you want to recover quickly from athletic injuries and improve your ability on the field, upper cervical chiropractic may be a good, natural option for you.
 To learn more, contact a practitioner in your area today.